 Edinburgh University Library subscribes to several thousand print journals, which are housed in library sites throughout the University.
-Within the Main Library, back issues of printed journals are located on the Lower Ground Floor.
-Information about print journal holdings and the location in which they are held can be found in the Library catalogue.
+Within the Main Library, back issues of print journals are located on the Fourth Floor.
+Information about print journal holdings and the location in which they are held can be found using DiscoverEd.

 Regulations concerning the loan of journals vary from site to site.
 Please ask the Library staff at each site to find out which regulations apply.

 Most libraries have self-service photocopying facilities and journal articles can be copied within existing copyright agreements.